orblivion/desert-atlas/generate-data/README.md

 ## Building tiles

-In short: It downloads raw OSM data (`.pbf`), converts it to `.mbtiles` with `tilemaker` in a Protomaps-friend schema, and uses `go-pmtiles` to convert that to `.pmtiles` so that Protomaps can render it.
+In short: It downloads raw OSM data (`planet.osm.pbf`), splits it (twice) into smaller segments (`*.pbf`), converts them to `*.mbtiles` with `tilemaker` in a Protomaps-friendly schema, and uses `go-pmtiles` to convert them to `.pmtiles` so that Protomaps can render it.

-So first, this will first download the region as a `.pbf` file from Geofabrik.
-Note that we have to be respectful of their rate limits.
+So first, this will first download the planet using bittorrent (and seed for a half hour to be nice).

 Then it will first use `tilemaker` to convert the raw OSM data into the `.mbtiles` format.
 One interesting part of this that may not be obvious is that the `.mbtiles` format is open ended and requires you to choose a _schema_.
 The schema produced by `tilemaker` in this script is defined by `config-protomaps.json` and `process-protomaps.lua`.
 If you want to learn more about how these files work, [see here](https://github.com/systemed/tilemaker/blob/master/docs/CONFIGURATION.md).